 As a homeowner, you will find yourself responsible for paying all of your utility charges.
 These typically include costs such as water, gas, electricity, cable or satellite, phone and trash collection.
-These bills can add up to hundreds of dollars every month, so be sure to research the municipality to get a clear idea of how much you can expect to pay toward these expenses each month.
+According to real estate agent Ted Whitt , these bills can add up to hundreds of dollars every month, so be sure to research the municipality to get a clear idea of how much you can expect to pay toward these expenses each month.

 As always, consult with your real estate agent and a real estate attorney to ensure you understand any hidden home buying costs that could crop up in your transaction.